FiratDede/C-program-shows-nearest-cities-within-a-range./README.md

 For example when  you write  something to your command line like that: </br>
 >\>.\hw1.exe 32.0 39.0 130 WorldCities.txt Out1.txt </br>

-This command creates an Out1.txt file which shows the cities are far from the geographic position( 32.0 lattitude 39.0 longitude ) at most 130 km.
+This command creates an Out1.txt file which shows the cities are far from the geographic position( 32.0 longitude 39.0 latitude ) at most 130 km.